jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- fairest from users’ point of view
 	- does not charge for LAN/IP overhead traffic.

+> [!INFO]
+> count number of packets
+> count ip packets
+> count datagrams
+> different places to do the accounting
+> extra overhead from recording data can be unfairly loaded onto the user.
+> normally not suggested at datalink layer
+> network layer is better: easier for e.g. cisco to implement tools
+> application layer also good.
+> stuff to think about (should three way handskates etc be charged to the user)
+> you can argue for different methods of accounting

 Caching and Charging
 - If a user’s request goes through a proxy, do they still get charged for cache hits?
 	- Is it fair that the first requester gets charged if subsequent users do not? –Similar problems with multicast. –Are you charging for a data product (bytes), or a service (connectivity)?
 - Charge provider or consumer?
 - Consumers want predictable charging.

+> [!INFO]
+> accesing external website from with university network. uni network proxy server may cache the site.
+> does does the user still get charged the second time they acess it?
+> similar problem with multicast. e.g., email to mail list with 1000 people,
+> usually charge consumer and provider.

 International/Domestic
 - Commercial links may be charged at different rates for different types of traffic.